JanssenProject/jans/docs/admin/auth-server/endpoints/userinfo.md

 - [userInfoEndpoint](../../reference/json/properties/janssenauthserver-properties.md#userinfoendpoint)
 - [userInfoSigningAlgValuesSupported](../../reference/json/properties/janssenauthserver-properties.md#userinfosigningalgvaluessupported)

+## Using Scopes To Control Claim Release

+### Standard Scopes

+In context of OpenID Connect specification, claim information released by userinfo endpoint can be controlled using scopes.
+Janssen Server supports all [standard scopes](https://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims) and releases corresponding claims as per OpenID Connect specification.
+Administrator can customise standard scopes and define claims to be linked to each standard scope.

+When using [Janssen Text-based UI(TUI)](../../config-guide/tui.md) to configure the scopes, navigate via `Auth Server`->`Scopes`->`Add Scopes`->`Scope Type` as `OpenID`->search for a standard scope like `address`

+### Dynamic Scopes

+In addition to standard scopes, Janssen server allows defining custom scopes which can be associated to user-defined list of claims.
+This allows administrators to create custom groupings of claims.

+When using [Janssen Text-based UI(TUI)](../../config-guide/tui.md), navigate via `Auth Server`->`Scopes`->`Add Scopes`->`Scope Type` as `Dynamic`

-## Interception Scripts
+### Interception Scripts

 Response from userinfo can be further customized using [dynamic scope](../../developer/scripts/dynamic-scope.md) interception script.

+Administrator can attach a dynamic scope script to a dynamic scope using [Janssen Text-based UI(TUI)](../../config-guide/tui.md).
+Navigate to `Auth Server`->`Scopes`->`Add Scopes`->`Scope Type` as `Dynamic`->`Dynamic Scope Script`

 ## Want to contribute?